dbones/Calculator.Boxes.Windsor/ReadMe.txt

 * Undo command

-nit-picker corner, its a smaple app, not production code.
+nit-picker corner, its a sample app, not production code.